Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/configuring-reverse-dns/guide.en-ca.md

 Log in to the [OVHcloud Control Panel](/links/manager), open the `Network`{.action} menu in the left-hand sidebar and click `Public IP Addresses`{.action}.

 The drop-down menu underneath **My public IP addresses and associated services** allows you to filter your services according to category.
 You can also search for a specific IP in the search bar left of the drop-down menu.

 ![Reverse DNS](/pages/assets/screens/control_panel/product-selection/bare-metal-cloud/network/filterip_new.png){.thumbnail}

-Click on `...`{.action} in the row of the IP address concerned and select `Configure the reverse DNS`{.action}.
+Click the `⁝`{.action} button in the row of the IP address concerned and select `Configure the reverse DNS`{.action}.

 ![Reverse DNS](/pages/assets/screens/control_panel/product-selection/bare-metal-cloud/network/modifyreverse_new.png){.thumbnail}